zulip/python-zulip-api/README.md

    python3 ./tools/provision -p <path_to_your_python_version>
    ```

-5. If that succeeds, it will print end with printing the following command:
+5. If that succeeds, it will end with printing the following command:
    ```
    source /.../python-zulip-api/.../activate
    ```